AgentOneCoLtd/JoinTheTeam/README.md

  **We "STAY FOCUSED" – "WORK HARD (but FLEXIBLE)" – "HAVE FUN" and "PAY REASONABLY FOR THE VALUE YOU GIVE TO US"**

 Join us and SUCCESS with us.
-We promise you will not regret it!
+We promise you will not regret it !

 ---